Nicholas Mayhew

-Nicholas Julian Mayhew (Nick Mayhew) is Emeritus Professor of Numismatics and Monetary History, at the Ashmolean Museum, specialising in British and European medieval monetary history and numismatics.
-He was formerly Deputy Director (Collections) at the Ashmolean Museum.
+Nicholas Julian Mayhew (Nick Mayhew) (1948 - 17 August 2024) was a British numismatist and historian.
+Mayhew was Emeritus Professor of Numismatics and Monetary History, at the Ashmolean Museum, specialising in British and European medieval monetary history and numismatics.
+He was formerly deputy director (Collections) at the Ashmolean Museum.
+He first joined the Ashmolean Museum in 1971.
+Mayhew died on 17 August 2024.